Croatia: Bike and Boat

 Croatia Bike & Boat Tour Itinerary

 Our home for the week, the premium plus class Bellezza, has 18 cabins each with its own bathroom.
 Some of the rooms are above-deck and have a porthole and a door that open to the outside.
 Other rooms are below-deck with a door that opens into a center hallway and a porthole to the outside.
 These rooms are quieter, darker, and tend to sway less, even though our boat generally experiences minimal rocking.
+The Bellezza also features a dining room, sunbathing deck and hot tub.

-DAY 2: In the morning, we’ll enjoy breakfast on the boat as we head toward our next island.
+DAY 2: In the morning, we’ll enjoy breakfast on the boat and sail to the island of Hvar, said to be the sunniest in the Adriatic.
 We’ll dock in the town of Stari Grad which means “old town.”
 It is one of the oldest cities in Croatia, first named by Greek settlers in 384 BC.
-We’ll cycle through the UNESCO World Heritage Site of the Stari Grad Plain.
-These plots of land are still farmed with olives and grapes as they were 2400 years ago, and their centuries-old dry stone walls still remain.
+We will ride to the harbor towns of Jelsa and Vrboska, enjoy an ice cream break, then return to Stari Grad for lunch.

 DAY 5: We return to the island of Hvar this morning for a bike ride on the quieter side of the island.
 We’ll cycle along the island’s backbone with views of the sea on both sides of us.
 There is little traffic, so you can enjoy the sound of birds singing and the sweet scent of oleander and jasmine.
-After our ride, we’ll motor to the island of Brac.
-Along the way, you’ll see one of the island’s limestone quarries and learn where much of the stone that built these beautiful Croatian towns has come from.
-32 miles.

 DAY 7: After breakfast, we’ll have a guided walking tour of Roman Emperor Diocletian’s Palace in the center of town.
 The UNESCO World Heritage Site was first constructed in the 3rd century and has been transformed over the centuries to accommodate the needs of the time.
 It is still being used today and is a beautiful and captivating place.